 7,000+ TV episodes

-Disney+’s main subscription plan currently costs $7.99/month and includes access to all of the content and features.
+Disney+‘s main subscription plan includes access to all of the content and features.
 Unlike other streaming services, there are no add-on features and no upgrades to get premium features like 4K streaming.

 But Disney+ isn’t the company’s only streaming service.
 It also operates Hulu and the popular sports streamer ESPN+.
-All 3 can be bundled together for only $13.99/month – still cheaper than Netflix or HBO Max.
-Disney+ and ESPN+ are also included with Hulu’s live TV service, which aims to be a full cable replacement for $69.99/month.
+You can get an all-in-one package called Hulu + Live TV, which aims to be a full cable replacement.
 A single login ID works across all 3 services.

 Advertising on Disney+